81st COA Annual Meeting | 60th CORS Annual Meeting

 The development of educational content for the Annual Meeting is governed by the National Standard for Support of Accredited CPD Activities established by the Royal College of Physicians and Surgeons of Canada.
 This Standard provides a rigorous framework to ensure that all accredited continuing professional development (CPD) activities are designed and delivered with integrity, scientific validity, and independence from commercial influence.
 By adhering to these principles, the planning committee promotes transparency, equitable faculty engagement, and the delivery of high-quality, evidence-informed education that meets the diverse needs of healthcare professionals.

-The COA is committed to offering quality accredited programming within a safe learning environment.
+The COA is committed to offering quality accredited programming within a safe and respectful learning environment.
 Presentation format, scheduling, and inclusion in the final program are determined at the Association’s discretion.
 All activities will comply with applicable federal and provincial public health directives in effect at the time of the meeting.

 2026 Scientific Planning Committee – Conflict of Interest Disclosures

-• Bernard Burgesson: To be added soon.
+• Bernard Burgesson: None.

 • Isabelle Catelas: To be added soon.

-• Robert Gill: To be added soon.
+• Gurpreet Dhaliwal: To be added soon.

-• Eva Gusnowski: To be added soon.
+• Sukhdeep Dulai: To be added soon.

-• Laura Sims: To be added soon.
+• Matthew Menon: To be added soon.

 • Kevin Smit: To be added soon.